ms/buildtogether.tech/src/design/index.md

     \\(C + p(C-1)(C-2)/2\\) or \\(pC^{2}/2 + (1-p)C + 1\\).

-This [% i "model!of software development" %]model[% /i %] is unrealistic in every way---the odds of rewriting old code is lower than the odds of rewriting recent code, for example---but it captures a key point: the cost of rework grows faster than the number of pieces of work.
+This [% i "model!of software development" %]model[% /i %] is unrealistic in every way—the odds of rewriting old code is lower than the odds of rewriting recent code, for example—but it captures a key point: the cost of rework grows faster than the number of pieces of work.
 You can't lower \\(C\\) by increasing
 \\(L\\) (since as [% x thinking %] explains, there's a limit to how much you can hold in your mind at once), so your goal when designing software is to lower